adef145/Ktan/README.md

         // All flow will be map to StateFlow or MutableStateFlow
         @Mutable // to define MutableStateFlow instead of StateFlow
-        @Required // to define this extra is required and non null when observe
+        @Required // to define this extra is required and non null when consume
         @FlowExtra // to define this extra as StateFlow when Binding val nameFlow = StringExtra("name_flow_extra") }